changtrailanhlung/Arduino/Project/Weight_Scale/README.md

 - 1 button (2 pin)
 - 1 Module HX711 convert ADC 24Bit LoadCell
 - 1 LoadCell 10kg
-/Must calibrate before you wanto to use it
+*Must calibrate before you wanto to use it*